How the Post-Redirect-Get pattern hides billions of junk filter URLs from Googlebot.

 Location: /category/running-shoes/green/42

-Why 303 and not 302 or 307
+Why 303 specifically and not 302 or 307

-Implementation details that decide whether it holds
+The implementation rules that decide whether it holds

-The extra redirect hop adds a round trip to every filter action.
-On a fast stack it is invisible.
-On a slow one it stacks up, so the filtered GET target needs to be quick and cacheable.
-There is also the question of users without JavaScript or with assistive technology, where form-driven filtering has to degrade to something operable, which means the forms must be real, semantic forms and not divs wired up with click handlers.
+Post-Redirect-Get is a crawl-control technique with real costs, and we talk clients out of it as often as we recommend it.
+The extra redirect hop adds a round trip to every filter action, invisible on a fast stack and noticeable on a slow one, so the filtered GET target has to be quick and cacheable or the whole interface feels sluggish.
+Accessibility needs attention too, because form-driven filtering has to degrade to something operable for users on assistive technology or without JavaScript, which means the controls must be genuine semantic forms and not divs wired up with click handlers.

 How it compares to the alternatives

-Metric Robots.txt block AJAX navigation Post-Redirect-Get
+Consideration Robots.txt block AJAX navigation Post-Redirect-Get

 Link equity Equity into disallowed URLs goes nowhere Internal link paths preserved Consolidated onto the indexable paths you choose